Installation of Emergency and Non-Emergency TC-ER Cables in Shared Cable Tray

 Conclusion:

-Installing emergency and non-emergency TC-ER cables in the same cable tray is code-compliant under the 2023 NEC, provided that:
+Installing emergency and non-emergency TC-ER cables in the same cable tray may be code-compliant under the 2023 NEC, provided that:

-Each cable is a separately listed wiring method (TC-ER),
+Each cable is a separately listed wiring method (TC-ER) and separation is maintained in the cable tray,

 Cables are not bundled, spliced, or sharing raceways or enclosures,